braycarlson/alphares/README.md

 If you want to delete alphares, then just delete or move `alphares.exe` to the Recycle Bin.

-If you want to "undo" the changes made from using alphares, then you must:
+If you want to "undo" the changes made from using alphares, then there are two options:

+1. **Automatically**
+    * Close Fortnite
+    * Run `alphares.exe`
+    * Press the "Revert" button to undo changes, which will restore the settings file to how it was before using alphares.
+        - This is a new feature in alphares v1.1.
+In order to use this feature, you would have needed to use alphares v1.1 on the settings file before this.
+If the file was in a good state before using alphares, then it should automatically restore the previous file.
+    * Open Fortnite

+2. **Manually**
-1. Close Fortnite.
+    * Close Fortnite.
-2. Press `Win + R` to open a "Run" window.
+    * Press `Win + R` to open a "Run" window.
-3. In the "Run" box, type: `%localappdata%` and press Enter.
+    * In the "Run" box, type: `%localappdata%` and press Enter.
-4. From there, you will have to navigate to: `FortniteGame/Saved/Config/WindowsClient/GameUserSettings.ini`.
+    * From there, you will have to navigate to: `FortniteGame/Saved/Config/WindowsClient/GameUserSettings.ini`.
-5. Right-click on `GameUserSettings.ini`, then select "Properties".
+    * Right-click on `GameUserSettings.ini`, then select "Properties".
-6. A dialog box will open where you can uncheck the "Read-only" box, and then press "Apply".
+    * A dialog box will open where you can uncheck the "Read-only" box, and then press "Apply".
-7. Open Fortnite.
+    * Open Fortnite.

 This should allow Fortnite to overwrite the settings that were saved from alphares.
 However, if that does not work, then you will have to delete the `GameUserSettings.ini` file.
 Please keep in mind that this will reset all settings.